Infant Safe Haven Laws - Kansas

 A relinquishing parent shall be immune from civil or criminal liability for action taken pursuant to this section only if the following are true:

-- The relinquishing parent voluntarily delivered the infant safely to the physical custody of an employee at a designated facility.
+• The relinquishing parent voluntarily delivered the infant safely to the physical custody of an employee at a designated facility or a newborn safety device.

 The relinquishing parent's voluntary delivery of an infant in accordance with this section shall constitute the parent's implied consent to the adoption of such infant and a voluntary relinquishment of such parent's parental rights.

 In any termination of parental rights proceeding initiated after the relinquishment of an infant pursuant to this section, the State shall publish notice that an infant has been relinquished, including the sex of the infant and the date and location of such relinquishment.
 Within 30 days after publication of the notice, a nonrelinquishing parent seeking to establish parental rights shall notify the court where the termination of parental rights proceeding is filed and state such parent's intentions regarding the infant.
 The court shall initiate proceedings to establish parentage if no person notifies the court within 30 days.
+When such person is seeking to establish parental rights, the court shall require the person, at the person’s expense, to submit to a genetic test to verify that the person is the biological parent of the child.
 There shall be an examination of the putative father registry to determine whether attempts have previously been made to preserve parental rights to the infant.
 If such attempts have been made, the State shall make reasonable efforts to provide notice of the abandonment of the infant to such putative father.

 If a relinquishing parent of an infant relinquishes custody of the infant in accordance with this section, to preserve the parental rights of the nonrelinquishing parent, the nonrelinquishing parent shall take the steps necessary to establish parentage within 30 days after the published notice.
-If a nonrelinquishing parent fails to take the steps necessary to establish parentage within the 30-day period, the nonrelinquishing parent may have all of such parent's rights terminated with respect to the child.
+If a nonrelinquishing parent fails to take the steps necessary to establish parentage within the 30-day period, the nonrelinquishing parent may have all his or her parental rights terminated with respect to the child.